filip-koselski/quantum-internship-task4/README.md

+# Quantum Internship Data Science
-# Quantum Internship Task 4 - Soil Erosion Detection on Sentinel2 Tile
+# Task 4 - Soil Erosion Detection on Sentinel2 Tile

 * The main goal of this task is to train model for erosion detection having satellite image and
 * ```requirements.txt``` contains all used libraries